cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 Or an individual (or group) with a multisig wallet could grant the ability to vote on proposals to any one of the member keys.

+The sub-keys functionality was originally proposed in https://github.com/cosmos/cosmos-sdk/issues/4480.
+The current implementation is based on work done by the [Gaian's team at Hackatom Berlin 2019](https://github.com/cosmos-gaians/cosmos-sdk/tree/hackatom/x/delegation).

 ## Decision

 We will create a module named `msg_authorization` which provides support for granting arbitrary capabilities from one account (the granter) to another account (the grantee).
-Authorizations must be granted for a particular type of `Msg` one by one using an implementation of `Authorization`.
+Authorizations must be granted for a particular `Msg` service methods one by one using an implementation of `Authorization`.

 ### Types

-Authorizations determine exactly what action is granted.
+Authorizations determine exactly what capabilities are granted.
 They are extensible and can be defined for any `Msg` service method even outside of the module where the `Msg` method is defined. `Authorization`s use the new `ServiceMsg` type from ADR 031.